Bids to college bowl games: Records vs. selection order

 The contracts specify that the respective bowl committees receive a certain choice of teams.
 The selection order lists shown below (No. 1, No. 2, No. 3, etc.) indicate only the order in which the respective bowl committees make their selections.
 The choices are typically not predicated on end-of-season rankings or actually final regular season records/standings.
 For example, a bowl with the "# 3 pick" from a particular conference does not mean necessarily it has to select the "third place team" from that conference.
 When it becomes that committee's turn to pick, it may pick any of the remaining teams from that conference (with respect to the aforementioned eligibility rules detailed above).

 A committee may select one team over another due to geographical proximity, travel ability for the fanbase, or other factors.
 Bowls may choose to "skip" teams in order to avoid regular season rematches, or perhaps bowl rematches from the previous season.
 In various cases, bowls have embraced a particular team(s) participating in same bowl in two consecutive seasons, but may shy away from inviting them for a third consecutive season.
 However, in most cases, the order loosely follows the general order of the regular season records/rankings.

-Some conferences have special selection parameters written into their contracts with specific bowls—for example, the Citrus Bowl is contractually obligated to select the winningest Big Ten and SEC teams that do not make a CFP game (semifinal or New Year's Six Bowl), or a team within one win of the winningest in its conference.
+Some conferences have special selection parameters written into their contracts with specific bowls—for example, the Citrus Bowl is contractually obligated to select the winningest Big Ten and SEC teams that do not make a CFP game, or a team within one win of the winningest in its conference.
 The MAC's bowl contracts require that both division champions, if eligible, receive bids to one of its five contracted bowls.

-2023 order of selection
+Order of selection

 Teams must be bowl-eligible to be selected for a bowl game.
 Should a conference not have enough eligible teams to meet their obligations, the bowls at the end of the selection process are free to choose a replacement team from among any remaining bowl-eligible teams that are not already committed to a bowl game.

 If a conference has multiple teams chosen for the CFP/New Year's Six games, the remaining bowls still select in the same order.
 For example, if two Pac-12 teams are in the CFP, the Alamo Bowl would then have the third (and not second) selection from the Pac-12, and all remaining bowls would also shift accordingly.
 This increases the likelihood that the conference will not be able to provide enough teams to meet its tie-in obligations.